The Best Fitness Trackers And Smartwatches to Buy in 2025

 The Galaxy Fit 3 is the most affordable tracker on this list, designed for casual users who want the basics without the price tag.
 It tracks steps, heart rate, sleep, and basic workouts while integrating smoothly with Samsung Health.

 Battery life is respectable for its price, lasting several days on a single charge.
 Its lightweight build makes it comfortable for day-and-night wear, and the display is simple but functional.
-It doesn’t compete with Garmin or WHOOP in depth, and it lacks GPS, but that’s expected at this level.
+It doesn't compete with Garmin or WHOOP in depth, and it lacks GPS, but that's expected at this level.
+Note: the Galaxy Fit 3 is only compatible with Android devices.

 The Fit 3 isn't for athletes or data lovers.
 It's for someone who just wants encouragement to move more and a way to keep an eye on their sleep and activity.
 For that purpose, it's a very strong budget pick in 2025.